Richard and Maurice McDonald: Careers

-The McDonald brothers' restaurant was a success, and with the goal of making $1 million before they turned 50, the McDonald brothers began franchising their system in 1953, beginning with a restaurant in Phoenix, Arizona, operated by Neil Fox.
+The McDonald brothers' restaurant was a success, and with the goal of making $1 million before they turned 50, the McDonald brothers began franchising their restaurant system in 1953.
+The first franchise was a restaurant in Phoenix, Arizona, operated by Neil Fox.

 The brothers drew the attention of Ray Kroc, a milkshake mixer salesman for Prince Castle.
 After they purchased eight of his Multi-Mixers for their San Bernardino, California restaurant, Kroc visited that restaurant in 1954.
 That year the McDonald brothers hired Kroc as their franchise agent.
-Kroc took 1.9 percent of the gross sales, of which the McDonald brothers got 0.5 percent.
+Kroc took 1.9% of gross sales, of which the McDonald brothers got 0.5%.